Delaware River Report: September 23, 2025

 View the current local weather conditions.

-Today will be 86 degrees with and partly cloudy.
-There is a slight chance of a stray shower in the afternoon.
-Wind will be 5 – 10 mph from the South.
+Today will be 78 degrees and sun and clouds mixed.
+Wind will be 5 – 10 mph from the North.

 What’s Hatching: